-- 11.2.1 Didactic Instruction - 11.2.1.1 Education and training with respect to standard precautions shall be a mandatory component of any required training and any required continuing education for all emergency medical care providers who have patient contact.
-Training shall be appropriately tailored to the needs and educational background of the emergency medical care providers being trained.
-Training shall include, but not be limited to, the following:

-- 11.2.1.1.1 Mechanisms and routes of transmission of viral, bacterial, rickettsial, fungal, and mycoplasmal human pathogens. - 11.2.1.1.2 Proper techniques of hand washing, including the theory supporting the effectiveness of hand washing, and guidelines for waterless hand cleansing in the field. - 11.2.1.1.3 Proper techniques and circumstances under which barrier methods of protection (personal protective equipment) from contamination by microbial pathogens are to be implemented.
-The instruction is to include the theory supporting the benefits of these techniques. - 11.2.1.1.4 Proper techniques of disinfection and cleanup of spills of infectious material.
-This instruction is to include the use of absorbent, liquid, and chemical disinfectants. - 11.2.1.1.5 Instruction regarding the reporting and documentation of exposures to infectious agents and the requirement for employers to have an exposure control plan. - 11.2.1.1.6 Proper disposal of contaminated needles and other sharps.
-The instruction is to include information about recapping needles and using puncture-resistant, leak-resistant containers, and safety sharps. - 11.2.1.1.7 First aid and immediate care of wounds that may be incurred by an emergency medical care provider. - 11.2.2 Practical or Laboratory Instruction - 11.2.2.1 Practical sessions addressing the field application of the above didactic instruction must be part of the curriculum.
-The practical sessions shall provide a means of hands-on experience and training in the following: - 11.2.2.1.1 The proper use of personal protective equipment, hand-washing disinfection, cleanup of infectious spills, handling and disposal of contaminated sharps, and the proper completion of reporting forms. - 11.2.3 Approval of Curricula.
-Any provider of mandatory education and training and continuing education pursuant to this section must submit a curriculum for approval by the Division of Public Health and shall not utilize curricula that are not regarded by the Division of Public Health to be in substantial compliance with subsections 11.2.1 and 11.2.2. - 11.3 Communicable Diseases - 11.3.1 Communicable Disease Defined.
-For the purposes of Section 11.0 only, exposure to patients infected with the following communicable disease agents shall warrant notification to an emergency medical care provider pursuant to this section: - 11.3.1.1 Human Immunodeficiency Virus (HIV) - 11.3.1.2 Hepatitis B Virus - 11.3.1.3 Hepatitis C Virus - 11.3.1.4 Meningococcal disease - 11.3.1.5 Haemophilus influenzae - 11.3.1.6 Measles - 11.3.1.7 Tuberculosis - 11.3.1.8 Uncommon or rare pathogens - 11.3.2 Infection Defined.
-For the purposes of Section 11.0 only, a patient shall be considered infected with a communicable disease when the following conditions are satisfied: - 11.3.2.1 Blood-borne pathogens - 11.3.2.1.1 HIV: ELISA and western blot (or other confirmatory test accepted by prevailing medical opinion) tests must be positive. - 11.3.2.1.2 Hepatitis B: Positive for Hepatitis B surface antigen. - 11.3.2.1.3 Hepatitis C: Hepatitis C antibody screening test and more specific supplemental test positive. - 11.3.2.2 Airborne and droplet-spread pathogens - 11.3.2.2.1 Meningococcal disease: Compatible clinical findings and laboratory confirmation through isolation of Neisseria meningitidis from a normally sterile site.
+- 11.2.1 Didactic Instruction.
+Education and training with respect to universal standard precautions shall be a mandatory component of any required training and any required continuing education for all emergency medical care providers who have patient contact.
+Training shall be appropriately tailored to the needs and educational background of the person(s) being trained.
+Training shall include, but not be limited to, the following: - 11.2.1.1 Mechanisms and routes of transmission of viral, bacterial, rickettsial, fungal, and mycoplasmal human pathogens. - 11.2.1.2 Proper techniques of hand washing, including the theory supporting the effectiveness of hand washing, and guidelines for waterless hand cleansing in the field. - 11.2.1.3 Proper techniques and circumstances under which barrier methods of protection (personal protective equipment) from contamination by microbial pathogens are to be implemented.
+The instruction is to include the theory supporting the benefits of these techniques. - 11.2.1.4 The proper techniques of disinfection and clean-up of spills of infectious material.
+This instruction is to include the use of absorbent, liquid, and chemical disinfectants. - 11.2.1.5 Instruction regarding the reporting and documentation of exposures to infectious agents and the requirement for employers to have an exposure control plan. - 11.2.1.6 The proper disposal of contaminated needles and other sharps.
+The instruction is to include information about recapping needles and using puncture-resistant, leak-resistant containers, and safety sharps. - 11.2.1.7 First aid and immediate care of wounds which may be incurred by an emergency medical care provider. - 11.2.2 Practical or Laboratory Instruction

+Practical sessions addressing the field application of the above didactic instruction must be part of the curriculum.
+The practical sessions shall provide a means of hands-on experience and training in the proper use of personal protective equipment, hand-washing disinfection, clean-up of infectious spills, handling and disposal of contaminated sharps, and the proper completion of reporting forms.

+11.2.3 Approval of Curricula

+Any provider of mandatory education and training and continuing education pursuant to this section must submit a curriculum for approval by the Division of Public Health and shall not utilize curricula that are not regarded by the Division of Public Health to be in substantial compliance with 10.2.1 and 10.2.2.

+11.3 Communicable Diseases

+- 11.3.1 Communicable Disease Defined.
+For the purposes of Section 11 only, exposure to patients infected with the following communicable disease agents shall warrant notification to an emergency medical care provider pursuant to this section:

+- 11.3.1.1 Human Immunodeficiency Virus (HIV)

+- 11.3.1.2 Hepatitis B Virus

+- 11.3.1.3 Hepatitis C Virus

+- 11.3.1.4 Meningococcal disease

+- 11.3.1.5 Haemophilus influenzae

+- 11.3.1.6 Measles

+- 11.3.1.7 Tuberculosis

+- 11.3.1.8 Uncommon or rare pathogens

+- 11.3.2 Infection Defined.
+For the purposes of Section 11 only, a patient shall be considered infected with a communicable disease when the following conditions are satisfied:

+- 11.3.2.1 Blood-borne pathogens

+- 11.3.2.1.1 HIV ELISA and western blot (or other confirmatory test accepted by prevailing medical opinion) tests must be positive.

+- 11.3.2.1.2 Hepatitis B positive for hepatitis B surface antigen.